The previous problem with users signing up to Your Online Account not getting validation emails has now been fixed.

 Please note, permission may be refused if you have rent arrears.

-It might be possible to pass a tenancy on to another family member, if a tenant passes away or a relationship breaks down.
+It might be possible to pass a tenancy on to another family member who is living in the property, if a tenant passes away or a relationship breaks down.
 This will depend on the type of tenancy you have.

 If you'd like to find out if your home qualifies for the right to acquire, or you'd like to know how it all works, please contact our sales team